Requests for Additional Documents and Interrogatories In Divorce and Paternity Cases

 By Orlando Divorce Attorney Eduardo J. Mejias

-As you may already know, family law litigation is both unpleasant and tedious.
-Unlike other firms whose websites sugarcoat the situation, AAA Family Law keeps it real.
-One particularly onerous aspect of a divorce, or a paternity action, is the breadth of documents that you may be asked to produce.
-I have discussed the financial affidavit and mandatory disclosure documents that accompany family law litigation in The Divorce Disclosure Paperwork.
+As you may already know, divorce litigation is both unpleasant and tedious.
+One particularly onerous aspect of divorce actions, is the breadth of documents that you may be asked to produce.
+I have discussed the financial affidavit and mandatory disclosure documents that accompany divorce and paternity litigation cases in The Divorce Disclosure Paperwork.

 However, that is just the minimum of what a divorce or paternity litigant can expect to produce.
-Your opposing counsel may also submit a Request for Production and/or Interrogatories.
+Your opposing counsel may also submit a Request for Production of additional documents and/or Interrogatories.
 This is a brief explanation of each:

-In a family law case, one side may request the other to produce a list of documents within either 30 days (if the request is made after the filing of the original petition) or 45 days (if the request accompanies the original petition).
+In divorce and paternity cases, one side may request the other to produce a list of documents within either 30 days (if the request is made after the filing of the original petition) or 45 days (if the request accompanies the original petition).
 What can your opposing spouse or partner ask for?
 Basically, any documents that are relevant to the issues in your case that are not protected by a legal privilege.

 The Florida Rules of Civil Procedure define “relevant” as any evidence that “tends to prove or disprove a material fact.”
-Most family law clients underestimate the scope of legal relevancy.
+Most divorce and paternity clients underestimate the scope of legal relevancy.
 Others are even offended for being forced to produce documents that may be several years old.
 Still, even if the requested document only marginally proves what you earn or can earn, or in a divorce, the presence or value of a marital asset, it’s still relevant.
-I frequently remind my family law clients that something does not have to be the “smoking gun” to be relevant.
+I frequently remind my divorce clients that something does not have to be the “smoking gun” to be relevant.
 It only has to be one brick in the wall.

 My clients also ask me: “What if I don’t have this document?”
-My answer as your family law attorney is: depends on why you do not have it.
+My answer as your divorce attorney is: depends on why you do not have it.
 There are actually two types of non-possession:

 But if the sought-after document never existed because it just doesn’t apply to you, you can simply respond with “none”.

-With responses to interrogatories, family law litigants should respond in the most concise manner possible.
-This is not the forum to elaborate your “side of the story”.
+Litigants should respond to interrogatories in divorce and paternity cases as concisely as possible.
+The answers to your interrogatories is not the forum to elaborate your “side of the story”.
 Of course, just like with requested documents, if the question is irrelevant or objectionable for another legal reason, the appropriate response is an objection followed by the reason for it.
-Trust your family law attorney about which interrogatories need to be answered, and what the appropriate answers are.
+Trust your divorce attorney about which interrogatories need to be answered and what the appropriate answers are.

 How We Can Help You

-If you have any questions about a Request for Production or Interrogatories in your case, please call AAA Family Law at 407-260-6001 and schedule a free thirty-minute initial consultation.
-At the consultation you will explain your situation and I will lay out a plan of legal action to resolve it.
+If you have any questions about a request for production of documents, about Interrogatories or about anything else about family law, please call AAA Family Law at (407) 260-6001 and schedule an initial consultation.
+At the consultation (1) you will explain your situation and (2) I will lay out a plan of legal action to resolve it.
 Then I will quote you a fixed retainer fee that you will know before signing any contract of making any payment, not an hourly rate whose total you cannot predict.

-For more information on our attorney fees, including the range of fees applicable to each type of family law case, please see Attorney Fees.
+For more information on our attorney fees and court costs, including the range of fees applicable to each type of family law case, please see Family Lawyer Retainer Fees.